Boys Ice Hockey Camp

 - Overnight Camps close 2 days prior to the camp.

 The Princeton University Tiger Elite Camp welcomes players that want to know exactly what is needed to be an NCAA hockey player.
-Each camper will have an opportunity to practice, compete and interact with at least 4 NCAA hockey coaches who will be observing individual’s determination and skill.
+Each camper will have an opportunity to practice, compete and interact with Princeton hockey coaches who will be observing individual’s determination and skill.

 The camp will be held on the Princeton University campus, one of the most beautiful and historic campuses in the world.
 Our facilities include the Hobey Baker Memorial Rink, one of the finest skating facilities in the nation.
 In addition, campers will utilize numerous grass fields surrounding Baker rink for dry land and cross-training sessions.
 Overnight campers will reside in Princeton University dormitories and dine in one of the school's dining halls.
 All dormitories will have adult supervision with a minimum of a 10:1 camper to counselor ratio plus a Health Director.